 Conflict of interest in research involves situations in which an investigator has a significant financial interest that may compromise, or have the appearance of compromising, professional judgment in the design, conduct, or reporting of research.

-The policy applies to all individuals involved in research at the University, regardless of job title, who contribute in a substantive way to the development, execution, and reporting of research, and who are granted a significant degree of freedom in exercising independent judgment.
+The policy applies to all individuals or agents involved in research at the University, regardless of job title, who contribute in a substantive way to the development, execution, and reporting of research, and who are granted a significant degree of freedom in exercising independent judgment.
 The terms “Investigator,” “Key Personnel” and “Significant financial interest” are defined below.

 The HawkIRB interfaces with the eCOI disclosure system and will automatically update once a financial disclosure has been completed by an investigator.
 The HawkIRB application automatically designates the Principal Investigator and all faculty members listed on the research team as “key personnel.”
-The Principal Investigator, or their delegate, will be responsible for indicating whether or not all remaining research team members should be designated as “key personnel.”
+The Principal Investigator, or their delegate, will be responsible for indicating whether or not all remaining UI and Non UI research team members should be designated as “key personnel.”
 Any designated key personnel will be required to complete a COI training module and annual financial conflict of interest disclosures.
 HawkIRB will not allow any form type (new, modification, continuing review, or modification + continuing review) to be submitted until this annual financial disclosure requirement is met.

 1.D Assurances and Responsibilities